-Dundee Utd make £300,000 profit in new accounts
+Player sales help Dundee Utd turn losses into profit

 "Alongside developing our own players internally, player trading remains a significant element of the financial sustainability of the club.

-"The profit of £1.3m on the sale of players all while maintaining on-field success and maintaining a strong, competitive squad was achieved by sporting director Tony Asghar and the football department."
+"The profit of £1.3m on the sale of players while maintaining on-field success and maintaining a strong, competitive squad was achieved by sporting director Tony Asghar and the football department."

 - Get notifications, news, analysis and fan views for Dundee United by downloading the BBC Sport app on Apple - Android - Amazon and hitting the bell icon on the club page